ohmtal/ElfScript/README.md

 # ElfScript

 ***Probably the fasted TorqueScript on Earth ;)*** Easy to embed scripting language with a amazing - hot reload - and - modify while running - capabilities.
 I use TorqueScript in my Game Auteria for almost 20 years and now i can embed it to any C++ project I like.
 It's not the fastest which is easy to bind - this is lua i would say - but it's also not the slowest.
-In some tests it outperforms python 3 and was much faster than other interpreted embeded languages i tested.
+In some tests it outperforms python 3 and was much faster than some other interpreted embeded languages i tested.

 Based on the Torque3D (4.x) source code this is my version of TorqueScript without Torque3D.